lgrains/clean_data/README.md

   2. dplyr (arrange(), rename())
   3. doBy (summaryBy() )

-The main elements of the script combine three pairs of files.
+The main elements of the script combine three pairs of files from the original experiment.
 The  pairs consist of
 ```
 subject_test.txt and subject_train.txt - the subject id numbers from 1 to 30
 y_test.txt and y_train.txt  - the activity numbers from 1 to 6.
 X_test.txt and X_train.txt  - the measured values as described in the code book
 ```
+####Overview
-The original test subjects were split into two groups, with 70% of the subjects added to the training file and 30% of the subjects added to the test file.
-These pairs were combined row-wise into 3 files for the subjects, activities and extrated data.
+In the original experiment, the subjects were split into two groups, with 70% of the subjects added to the training file and 30% of the subjects added to the test file.
+These pairs of files were combined row-wise into 3 files for the subjects, activities and extracted data.
 The three files were then combined column-wise into one dataset.

+####The extract() function
-The most extensive processing is contained in the extract() function, which returns a small subset of the original file, where the test and train datasets are combined, the column names are read in and applied, and columns containing the text 'mean' and 'std' as part of the names are extracted.
+The most extensive processing is contained in the extract() function, which returns a small subset of the original files.
+First, the test and train datasets are read in and combined, using rbind.
+Next, the column names are read in and applied, and lastly, columns containing the text 'mean' and 'std' as part of the name of the column are extracted, using the grep() function.
 The resulting dataframe has 79 columns and 10299 rows.
 ```
 extract <- function() {
     test <- read.table("UCI_HAR_Dataset/test/X_test.txt")